m3dev/gokart/docs/task_settings.rst

     class TaskA(gokart.TaskOnKart):
         __version = luigi.IntParameter(default=1)

-The hash value of TaskA will change, so TaskB and TaskC that depend on that hash value will be rerun.
+If the hash value of TaskA will change, the dependent tasks (in this case, TaskB and TaskC) will rerun.

 Fix random seed